firubi/dotfiles/README.md

 ### Kind of minimal install of openSUSE ###
 Pick the default KDE desktop environment.
 In the software selection, remove KDE apps (except Discover), TigerVNC (will be reinstalled if you want to use virtualizing) and VLC.
 After installation, run:

-`sudo zypper rm -u icewm xterm opensuse-welcome`, and taboo plasma6-desktop-emojier in YaST after.
+`sudo zypper rm -u icewm xterm opensuse-welcome`

  You can uncheck the "install recommended packages" but you'll lose a lot of functionality in plasma.